-The work done by this team is supported by the St Vincents Hospital Fiji Scabies Trust Fund.
+The work done by this team is supported by the St Vincents Hospital "Improving Skin Health in Fiji & The Pacific Trust Fund".
 Donations to this fund are tax deductible.

 2013 Scabies Research Team

 Since 2006, Margot Whitfeld and her team from St Vincent’s Hospital, Sydney, now partnered with Dr Andrew Steer from the Murdoch Children's Institute in Melbourne and the extended team from the Kirby Institute at UNSW, have been working in Fiji and with the Fijian health community looking at, and helping with the widespread problem of scabies.

 Margot also regularly volunteers at the skin clinic at Tamavua Twomey Hospital in Suva when in Fiji on her research trips.

 The problem of Albinism in Fiji and the Pacific has been the recent focus, and Margot helped to conduct the first Fiji Albinism workshop at the Fiji School for the Blind in November, and as a result of recommendations made there, the first Fiji Albinism Awareness Symposium is planned for the 12th and 13th August 2015.

 Andrew Steer is also conducting research into the best way to diagnose and treat rheumatic heart disease in Fiji, a disease which causes much death and disability there.